CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

   The guide also provides instructions to do remote development on the SCITAS cluster with VSCode, PyCharm, and Jupyter Lab.
   Other Slurm + enroot/Apptainer/Singularity cluster users can get inspiration from it too.
-- To run on the CSCS Todi cluster, follow the instructions in `./CSCS-Todi-setup/README.md`.
+- To run on the CSCS Clariden cluster, follow the instructions in `./CSCS-Clariden-setup/README.md`.

-  The guide also provides instructions to do remote development on the Todi cluster with VSCode, PyCharm, and Jupyter Lab.
+  The guide also provides instructions to do remote development on the Clariden cluster with VSCode, PyCharm, and Jupyter Lab.
   Other Slurm + enroot cluster users can get inspiration from it too.